sciLuv/manifiesta/readme.md

 7 - create two realm-roles, "user", and "guest"
 8 - create two client-roles for manifiesta client "client_user" and "client_guest"
-9 - associate "user" with "client_user" and "guest" with "client_guest" in "add associated roles" of each client-role created
+9 - associate "user" with "client_user" and "guest" with "client_guest" in "add associated roles" of each client-role created 10 - go to "real setting" in "keys" and copy the public key of rs256

 **Default values of variables creates in this process**